 Subject Matter Experience

 Mr. Ziegler’s experience as both General Counsel at 3M and as outside litigation counsel at Cleary, Gottlieb and Jenner & Block has given him meaningful subject matter experience in a wide variety of legal issues and claims, in the context of several different industries.
 A large number of his engagements as counsel involved financial and securities issues, mergers & acquisitions, as well as technology issues, including patent disputes and commercial claims concerning technologically-complex products, components and systems.
-His assignments as arbitrator and mediator in recent years — which are described in the Overview section — have drawn on much of this experience.

 Here’s a summary: